robbertvdzon/pepernotenmachine/launcher/source/README.md

 1. Moves the pull motor down at speed `-512` and pulses LED 1.
 2. On the end-switch transition, moves up slowly at speed `128` and flashes LED 1 for 2 seconds.
 3. Moves up quickly at speed `512` for the configured 12-second return interval.
+4. Restores the motor to idle and leaves LED 1 on.

 LED 1 is off while idle and on when the sequence completes.
-LED 2 and LED 3 are available for other indicator states but are not currently assigned by the sequence code.
+LED 2 and LED 3 are used for other indicators: LED 3 tracks the release-servo angle intensity and LED 2 is used by the dispenser state machine.

 ## Software structure